DsSoft-Byte/kahoot-answer-bot/README.md

 # Kahoot Answer Bot
 A bot that takes the name or ID of a kahoot and gets a perfect score with the nickname of your choosing.

-*This project was started by [reteps](https://github.com/reteps/kbot) but is has been broken for quite a while, so I forked it and made it work.*
+*This project was started by [reteps](https://github.com/reteps/kbot) fixed by [Raymo111](nolinkXD) and i am fixing it after Raymo111*

+This Bot requires *as is* Python 3.6 or Lower, the reason for this is the deprication of asyncio_get_event_loop, i am working on implementig the new asyncio.run() function but as is, no luck

 ## Features
 The program intercepts and pretends to be a kahoot client.
 After receiving quiz name from host, looks up answers for quiz and uses them.